Performance of prototype GE1/1 chambers for the CMS muon spectrometer upgrade: Efficiency and Timing Measurements

+The VFAT2 is controlled by TURBO cards, a stand-alone portable control and data acquisition platform developed for TOTEM Test Platforms~\cite{ttp} for the VFAT2.
+Each TURBO card can accommodate up to 8 VFAT2 chips.
+The trigger signal is sent to a master TURBO card.
+The output from the master TURBO card acts as an input to the slave TURBO card.
+Both cards receive GEM signals from the VFAT2 chips connected to the tracker and GE1/1 chambers.
+The TURBO boards are controlled through Labview.

-Out of the 24 ($\eta$, $\phi$) sectors in GE1\slash1 chamber, the output from the particular test sector ($\eta$, $\phi$) = (5, 2) has been sent to the shaper of the VFAT2 and then compared to a customizable threshold used to optimize the process of data acquisition in noisy environments.
-The beam trajectories are reconstructed from the hit information from the tracking telescope.
-The beam profile from GE1/1 is obtained from the information collected from TURBO controlled VFAT2 chips and using the track reconstruction algorithm.
+The output from ($\eta$, $\phi$) sector (5, 2) is sent to the shaper of the VFAT2 and then compared to a customizable threshold that was set to 1.2 fC, selected to optimize the process of data acquisition in noisy environments.

-\subsubsection{Efficiency}
+\subsection{Efficiency}

-The efficiency which represents the probability to record an event when a particle crosses the detector has been estimated by recording the total number of triggers $N$ generated by the coincidence of the three scintillators and number of hits $N_{1}$, generated by a test region.
-However, due to the possible misalignment of the test region and particle scattering, the number of hits $N_{2}$ are also observed from neighboring regions.
-The efficiency is therefore calculated by removing these additional hits from the total number of triggers and has been calculated by equation~\ref{Efficiency}:
+Efficiency, which represents the probability to record an event when a particle crosses the detector, is estimated by recording the total number of triggers $N$ generated by the coincidence of the three scintillators and the number of hits $N_{1}$, generated by a test region.
+However, due to possible misalignment of the test region and particle scattering, the number of hits $N_{2}$ are also observed from neighboring regions.
+Therefore, the efficiency is calculated by removing these additional hits from the total number of triggers using the formula $\varepsilon = N_{1}/(N-N_{2}).$

+The efficiency of the GE1$\slash$1 chambers is measured for the gas mixtures Ar$\slash$CO$_{2}$ (70$\slash$30) and Ar$\slash$CO$_{2} \slash$CF$_{4}$ corresponding to effective gains of $\sim \slash$CF$_{4}$.
+The time resolution primarily depends upon the drift voltage at a constant value of transfer and induction fields.
+Because the chambers were powered using a divider chain~\cite{GEMlayout}, the relative strengths of all of the fields were fixed.
+Therefore, to compare the time resolution achieveable between the two gas mixtures, the measured time resolution is determined as a function of gain, shown in Figure~\ref{fig:timing}, using fits of time resolution versus drift voltage, shown in Figure~\ref{fig:Efficiency} (bottom).
+As seen in Figure~\ref{fig:timing}, there is an improvement of $\sim24\%$ by adding a CF$_{4}$ component to Ar$\slash$CO$_{2}$.
+The \texttt{CMS Region} shows the time resolution for the operating conditions expected in CMS.